 About Eric

-I am a theoretical physicist exploring the fundamental nature of the quantum world from a quantum information perspective.
+I am a theoretical physicist exploring the fundamental nature of the quantum world.

-My research expertise includes quantum information theory, foundations of quantum mechanics, quantum atom-optics, probability and decision theory, causal networks, philosophy of physics, among other topics.
+My research expertise includes foundations of quantum mechanics, quantum information theory, probability and decision theory, philosophy of physics, quantum atom-optics, among other areas and topics.
+See my research page for more details of my current and past projects and interests.

 I am currently an ARC Future Fellow and an Associate Professor at the Centre for Quantum Dynamics at Griffith University, in sunny Queensland, Australia.
 I am based on Griffith’s largest campus, in the beachside city of Gold Coast.